 Transitioning from pulling procrastination caused all-nighters and skipping college the next day to dragging my sleep-deprived self to work, paying attention, and being accountable is equal parts exciting, stressful, and rewarding.
+My corporate world survival guide starts here.

 As I sat in college for the last time, I reminisced about the accomplishments, friendships, and all that 2 years of post-graduation gave me.
 But I also found myself worrying.